 - Sorrento is also developing other potential antiviral therapies against coronaviruses, including COVIDTRAP (STI-4398) and ACE-MAB (STI-4920, CMAB020).
 Specific information about the dates of first-in-human clinical trials has not been divulged.
 COVIDTRAP (STI-4398) is a proprietary angiotensin-converting enzyme 2 (ACE2)-Fc fusion protein.
 ACE-MAB (STI-4920, CMAB020) is a proprietary bispecific fusion protein composed of a human antibody that targets the spike protein of SARS-CoV-2 with high affinity fused to a truncated ACE2 protein that binds to a different epitope of the spike protein.
 Sorrento Therapeutics, Inc. entered into an exclusive license agreement with Mabpharm Limited for the clinical development and commercialization of ACE-MAB for the potential treatment of COVID-19.

 Vanderbilt University Medical Center, with partners

 - Vanderbilt University Medical Center is working with numerous partners, including AstraZeneca, Twist Bioscience and its Twist Biopharma division, to discover anti-SARS-CoV-2 antibodies.
-Their goal is to prepare antibodies for human clinical trials by Summer 2020.

 - IDBiologics has licensed IDB003, and is developing it to treat SARS-CoV-2 infection.
 IDBiologics intends to initiate a Phase 1 clinical trial of IDB003 in the third quarter this year.